its-jasmine/notScrabble/README.md

 Goals for milestone 2:
 - Implement logic so that the first word played must be at least two tiles long.
 (Currently a player may legally place only one tile to start)
-- Implement logic so that Coordinate previous and next methods may not index out of bounds (ie., previous Coordinate of A ONE or next Coordinate of O FIFT)
 - Implement logic so that a scrabble can be scored (7 tiles placed at once)

 Milestone 1 provides an initial design and implementation of the Model part of the **M**VC pattern.
 The roadmap ahead is concerned with the design and implementation of the View and Controller part of the M**VC** pattern.
 Unit tests of Model logic will be implemented with all parts of the missing or incomplete implementation of the placement and scoring of words having corresponding failing unit tests.